-Today, we have an unparalleled opportunity for Detroit, the region and beyond.
-With the 50 year commemoration of the tumultuous summer of 1967 coming in 2017, our community can either let this important moment in history pass – and just be an unpleasant and troubling reminder – or we can use it as a catalyst to engage, reflect and provide opportunities to take the collective action that can help move our community forward.
+In 2017, we had an unparalleled opportunity for Detroit, the region and beyond.
+With the 50 year commemoration of the tumultuous summer of 1967, our community could have let this important moment in history pass – and just been an unpleasant and troubling reminder> Instead, we used it as a catalyst to engage, reflect and provide opportunities to take the collective action that can help move our community forward.

 The Detroit Historical Society, through its Detroit 67: Looking Back to MOVE FORWARD community engagement project, has taken the lead to convene an unprecedented community-wide effort.
-An outcome of this multi-year project will be the creation of a model for bringing diverse voices and communities together around the effects of a historic crisis to find their roles in the present and inspire the future.
+An outcome of this multi-year project has been the creation of a model for bringing diverse voices and communities together around the effects of a historic crisis to find their roles in the present and inspire the future.

 The Detroit Historical Society is engaging thought leaders, community partners, the business, non-profit and policy community, residents of all backgrounds, experiences and generations from across the region to be part of this comprehensive effort.

 We are engaging community members in a number of ways.
 Hundreds of individual perspectives will help us tell this story – from people who were active community members in Detroit during 1967 to people with no direct recollection of what occurred.
 To ensure their stories are collected and preserved forever, a key part of our project is the creation of the largest collection of oral histories ever amassed on this subject, that will be universally accessible through an on-line digital database.
 These stories then form a unique and indispensable resource for the development of the Detroit 67 Exhibition.